httpwg/http-extensions/draft-ietf-httpbis-priority.md

 A sender MUST NOT change the SETTINGS_NO_RFC7540_PRIORITIES parameter value after the first SETTINGS frame.
 Detection of a change by a receiver MUST be treated as a connection error of type PROTOCOL_ERROR.

+The SETTINGS frame precedes any HTTP/2 priority signal sent from a client, so a server can determine if it needs to allocate any resource to signal handling before they arrive.
+A server that receives SETTINGS_NO_RFC7540_PRIORITIES with value of 1 MUST ignore HTTP/2 priority signals.

+### Advice when Using Extensible Priorities as the Alternative

 Until the client receives the SETTINGS frame from the server, the client SHOULD send both the HTTP/2 priority signals and the signals of this prioritization